Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Aadhaar is India’s biometric identification system, covering over 90% of the population.
 The 12-digit ID numbers function like Social Security numbers for banking and utilities.
 Government services require them too.

 A state-owned gas company called Indane left an API endpoint exposed that connected to the Aadhaar database.
 The API used a hardcoded access token.
 When decoded, the token literally translated to “INDAADHAARSECURESTATUS.”
+That’s not a security gap, that’s carelessness with a national ID system.
 No rate limiting meant attackers could enumerate all possible Aadhaar numbers.

 The Indian government initially denied the breach despite multiple security researchers confirming the exposure.
-The data was being sold for approximately $7 on WhatsApp.
-It took months for the vulnerable API to be taken offline despite multiple notifications.
+The data was being sold for about $7 on WhatsApp.
+It took months for the vulnerable API to be taken offline despite repeated notifications.

 Lesson: API security requires authentication and rate limiting.
-Monitoring is essential too.
-Hardcoded tokens are a critical vulnerability.
+Hardcoded tokens are a gift to attackers.
 Government denial doesn’t make breaches disappear.
 It just delays remediation while attackers exploit the data.

 5. Alibaba/Taobao (1.1 Billion Records)